RadioOperator/EFRConnect-android-variant/README.md

-# EFR Connect for Android,  a variant version!!!
+# EFR Connect for Android,  a variant version!

+2021-12-25, new feature added:
+DFU dialog, can keep the last file selection for next device.

 At first, modify the original source code for my personal uses.
 Now, share it here.